sovity/core-edc/README.md

 https://pkgs.dev.azure.com/sovity/41799556-91c8-4df6-8ddb-4471d6f15953/_packaging/core-edc/maven/v1

+The artifacts are released under the same group id as the original EDC: `org.eclipse.edc` and the same artifact names.
+Only the version differs.

 ## Contributing

 This is already a set of workarounds and patches, diverging from the original repository.
 Some patches have been backported from later EDC versions.